 ‘We shall bring Moslem brigades from Pakistan, we shall lead a religious crusade for all loyal followers of Mohammed, we shall crush forever the invader.
 Whether it takes three months, three years, or 30, we will carry on the fight.
 Palestine will be Arab.
 We shall accept no compromise.’

-In such a war, where people who have immutably refused partition also relish the thought of murdering thousands of innocents because they are Jews (a mere 3 years after Arab leaders supported the Nazis), expulsions are to be expected.
+In such a war where, as Kennedy reported, people who have immutably refused partition also relish the thought of murdering thousands of innocents because they are Jews (a mere 3 years after Arab leaders supported the Nazis), expulsions are to be expected.
 Between suffering another genocide and expelling those who have attacked you to satisfy maximalist imperatives, the moral if unfortunate choice is undoubtedly the latter.
+Indeed, as noted by Benny Morris, a number of expulsions occurred when the Jewish community faced potential extinction.
 And yet, if we are to trust first hand accounts over later renderings, the Palestinian Arabs who left overwhelmingly did so not compelled by Jewish forces.
 They left, rather, because of their own leaders and, by and large, without having ever seen a Jewish soldier.

 Refugees by choice